 - More Chances for Employment-Based Immigration in 2022: Number of Green Cards to be Doubled Read 3756 times 11 January 2022

 - EB-5 Investor Program 2022: New Challenges or Window of Opportunity?
 Read 2495 times 29 December 2021

 - Homeland Security Looks to Address Well-Known EB-5 Issue Read 2464 times 27 September 2021

 Assistance With Immigration to the US

-Immigration to the US is high on the agenda for people from many countries, but this goes especially for those from post-Soviet countries.
+Immigration to the US is high on the agenda for people from many countries, but this goes especially for those from post-Soviet countries and China.
 With such a wide selection of legal options to immigrate to the US available, it is essential to choose the right strategy for your personal case, to be aware of other alternatives, and to seek out qualified consultation and assistance from experts in the US immigration legislation.

 Leave your case in the safest

 get approved by the Immigration Services at the first attempt.

 to process the case at the USCIS.